hyperspy/hyperspyUI/_sources/quickstart.txt

     :width: 18 px
 .. _file types: http://hyperspy.org/hyperspy-doc/current/user_guide/io.html#supported-formats

-If you have registered the application with the operating system to handle the file types, files can also be opened in HyperSpyUI simply by opening them in a normal file browser.
+If you have registered the application with the operating system to handle some file types, files can also be opened in HyperSpyUI simply by opening them in a normal file browser.